mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Radius by Random
 ^^^^^^^^^^^^^^^^
     This option is used to generate a brush preset whose radii and opacity change randomly during the stroke.
-This should not be confused with random dynamic option in radius setting.
+This should not be confused with the random dynamic option in the radius setting.

 Anti Aliasing
 ^^^^^^^^^^^^^